-(ii) they include at least solar, volcanic aerosol, and greenhouse gas forcing (S, V, G in Table 1); (iii) they use a plausible solar forcing reconstruction with an amplitude within the range that is consistent with recent understanding.
-Most simulations comply with the recommendation of Schmidt et al. (2011) by using an increase in total solar irradiance (TSI) from the late Maunder Minimum period to the present day of ~ 0.10%.
-Additionally, a three-member ensemble with ECHAM5/MPIOM uses a TSI reconstruction with an increase of ~ 0.24% (COSMOS E2), while CESM1 uses a TSI reconstruction with an increase of ~ 0.20%.
-No simulation used in this study incorporates the much larger increase of ~ 0.44%, suggested by Shapiro et al. (2011), which results in simulations that are inconsistent with reconstructed large-scale temperatures (Feulner, 2011; Schurer et al., 2014).
+Most non-PMIP3 simulations did not comply with at least one the criteria above.
+Nevertheless, experiments performed with two models (ECHAM5/MPIOM and CESM1) follow all of them.
+They include simulations with a stronger solar forcing than in the PMIP3 ensemble.
+A three-member ensemble with ECHAM5/MPIOM uses a TSI reconstruction with an increase of ~ 0.24 % (COSMOS E2), while CESM1 uses a TSI reconstruction with an increase of ~ 0.20 %.
+No simulation used in this study incorporates the much larger increase of ~ 0.44 %, suggested by Shapiro et al. (2011), which results in simulations that are inconsistent with reconstructed large-scale temperatures (Feulner, 2011; Schurer